Aleš Matějů

-Aleš Matějů (/cs/; born 3 June 1996) is a Czech professional footballer who last played as a defender for side Spezia and Czech Republic national team.
+Aleš Matějů (/cs/; born 3 June 1996) is a Czech professional footballer who plays as a defender for side Spezia.
 He previously played for Příbram, Viktoria Plzeň, Brighton & Hove Albion, Brescia, Venezia and Palermo, and has represented his country at all underage levels.
+He has earned 15 caps for the Czech Republic national team.

 Career

 Early club career

 Matějů made his career league debut for Příbram on 30 August 2014 in a 4–1 loss away to Slovácko in the Czech First League.
 He scored his first league goal in the 1–1 draw with Teplice on 17 May 2015 and finished the season with one goal in 15 league matches.

 Matějů moved to Viktoria Plzeň in 2015 and became an integral part of the squad, appearing in the starting eleven in 16 consecutive matches and helping Plzeň win the First League title and Czech Supercup in 2016.
 However, his status in the team was downgraded in the 2016–17 season as Radim Řezník took his place as the first-choice right back.
 He later signed a three-year contract with English Premier League club Brighton & Hove Albion on 4 August 2017.